 A former Goldman Sachs executive has been indicted by the US Securities and Exchange Commission (SEC) for allegedly attempting to bribe public officials in Ghana.
 According to the SEC, Asante Berko violated the FCPA by setting up a bribery scheme in which a Turkish energy company was used to funnel USD 2.5 million to a Ghanian intermediary that paid bribes to high-level Ghanian public officials.
 Reportedly, Goldman’s compliance personnel took the appropriate steps to prevent the corrupt acts and collaborated fully with the SEC’s investigation.
 As a result, only Berko will face individual enforcement action.
 Even though Goldman is not bearing the costs of the misdemeanor directly, the indictment has been regarded as an additional blow to the investment bank’s reputation.

-Westpac Takes a $900 Million Charge for Potential Laundering Fine:
+Westpac Takes a USD 900 Million Charge for Potential Laundering Fine:

 Australian-based bank Westpac has set aside AUD 900 million (USD 574 million) to settle charges over potential money laundering.
 Although there is still uncertainty about the Federal Court’s final decision, the fine is still expected to be the largest in Australia’s economic history.
 Australia’s Transaction Reports and Analysis Centre’s (AUSTRAC) investigation revealed that Westpac had failed to flag 54,000 suspicious transactions from 2013 to 2019 involving a criminal ring in the Philippines.
 After the scandal came to light, Westpac’s CEO and executive chairman stepped down from their position and the bank announced it would recruit 200 people in financial crime and compliance to ramp up its compliance efforts.